pbutland/caughtlistening/README.md

 ## Disclaimers

-No guarantee is provided that any files within this repository are accurate representations of the original transcripts.
+* No guarantee is provided that any files within this repository are accurate representations of the original transcripts.
 The original transcripts hosted at https://pdfs.nycourts.gov/PeopleVs.DTrump-71543/transcripts/ are the source of truth and any reference to the transcripts should cite these instead of anything in this repository.
+* No guarantee is given that the directory structure or file formats will remain the same.
+The location of, name of, and content of any files within this repository may change at any time without notice.
+The files within this repository should therefore not be treated as a API for any system outside of this repository.

 ## Additional information